-Every person has a unique running gait, so no gait is "wrong," per se.
-But your gait might suffer from treatable deficiencies, like insufficient hip flexion—or tight hips, to put it plainly.
-When you push off, the ankle should be dorsiflexed throughout the swing phase to clear the foot.
-This type of repeated foot posture could lead to anterior shin splints.
+Every person has a unique running stride, so no stride is wrong, per se.
+But your stride might suffer from treatable deficiencies, like insufficient hip flexion—or tight hips, to put it plainly.
+This is usually caused by tight or overactive hip flexors, which can often be corrected with consistent stretching.

-Here’s a video showing Self-Myofascial Release of Calf Muscles and Peroneals In this exercise, you roll on a lacrosse ball, helping to alleviate the stress you are experiencing in your calf and side of the calf.
-Ideally you can perform this prior to your running or training session.
-You will be helping to reduce the amount of fibrotic tissue formed by excessive training.
+Here’s a video showing Self-Myofascial Release of Calf Muscles and Peroneals.
+In this exercise, you roll on a lacrosse ball, helping to alleviate the stress you are experiencing in your calf and side of the calf.
+Ideally you can perform this before your running or training session.
+You will be helping to reduce the amount of poor tissue formed by excessive training.

 Give It a Stretch

 Once your muscles are warmed up from foam rolling, move on to stretching.
 These exercises can be performed separately from one another, or in a progressive series: